GorbulasDev/learnelectra/docs/electrapay_support.md

 The only way someone can gain access to your account is if you give them your password to access it.

 ### Does the Electra Team have access to my account?
 No!
 This is why it is very important to keep your passwords safe and to yourself!
-Never share your password with anyone, even if they claim to be from the ElectraProject and offer you assistance of any kind.
+Never share your password with anyone, even if they claim to be from the Electra Protocol and offer you assistance of any kind.